-God uses love-inspired correction to guide us to a future we do not or cannot now envision but which He knows is the better way for us.
+Watch this video which shows how God uses love-inspired correction to guide us to a future we cannot now envision but which He knows is the better way for us.

 [MUSIC PLAYING] I would like to speak of one particular attitude and practice we need to adopt if we're to meet our Heavenly Father's high expectations.
 It is this: willingly to accept and even seek corrections.
 Elder Hugh B. Brown told of purchasing a rundown farm in Canada many years ago.
 As he went about cleaning up and repairing his property, he came across a currant bush that had grown over six feet high and was yielding no berries.

 So he pruned it back drastically, leaving only small stumps.
 Then he saw a drop like a tear on the top of each of these little stumps, as if the currant bush were crying, and thought he heard it say: "How could you do this to me?
 I was making such wonderful growth. ...
 And now you've cut me down.
 Every plant in the garden will look down on me. ...
 How could you do this to me?
 I thought you were the gardener here."